-I am a Senior Lecturer in Ancient History at the University of Leicester in the UK.
-Before arriving at Leicester in 2005, I held research positions at the University of Wisconsin-Madison and the University of Cambridge (where I also did my PhD).
-My research has largely focused on the world of late Antique North Africa, and on ancient geographical thought.
-My first book, History and Geography in Late Antiquity (2005) looked at the role of geographical description in Latin historical narrative from c.400-700 CE; my second The Vandals (2010) was co-written with Richard Miles and discussed the flourishing of the Vandal Kingdom in North Africa in the fifth and sixth centuries.
-I have recently completed a third book, Reflections of Roman Geography: Representations of the Nile in the late Republic and Early Empire, which looks at the contrasting ways in which geographical treatises, monumental geographies, wall-paintings, itineraries and poetry represented the physical world, during a period of dramatic political and cultural change, and the relations between these different forms.
+Andrew Merrills is Senior Lecturer in Ancient History at the University of Leicester in the UK.
+Before arriving at Leicester in 2005, he held research positions at the University of Wisconsin-Madison and the University of Cambridge (where he also completed his PhD).
+His research has largely focused on the world of late Antique North Africa, and on ancient geographical thought.
+His first book, History and Geography in Late Antiquity (2005) looked at the role of geographical description in Latin historical narrative from c.400-700 CE; his second The Vandals (2010) (co-written with Richard Miles) discussed the flourishing of the Vandal Kingdom in North Africa in the fifth and sixth centuries.
+He has recently completed a third book, Reflections of Roman Geography: Representations of the Nile in the late Republic and Early Empire, which looks at the contrasting ways in which geographical treatises, monumental geographies, wall-paintings, itineraries and poetry represented the physical world, during a period of dramatic political and cultural change, and the relations between these different forms.

-While in Sydney I am hoping to break ground on a new project concerning the ‘Moorish’ or ‘Berber’ polities which dominated the Maghrib between the eclipse of Roman power and the Arab Conquest (c.400-c.700 CE).
-This important part of the post-Roman world has been much neglected in studies of Roman ‘decline’ or ‘transformation’, and I hope to do something to rectify this imbalance!
+His work in Sydney will focus on a new project concerning the 'Moorish' or 'Berber' polities which dominated the Maghrib between the eclipse of Roman power and the Arab Conquest (c.400-c.700 CE).
+This important part of the post-Roman world has been much neglected in studies of Roman 'decline' or 'transformation'.
 The sources for this are fragmentary to say the least – a small epigraphic corpus, some scattered archaeological material and references in histories and poetry written by hostile outsiders.
-In pulling this material together, I want to investigate the processes of historical representation, and examine how we – as historians and archaeologists – fill in the ‘gaps’ in our knowledge.
-The tremendous resources of the Whitehouse Library, and of course many colleagues here in the University will help enormously in this project.
+In pulling this material together, Andrew hopes to investigate the processes of historical representation, and examine how historians and archaeologists fill in the 'gaps' in our knowledge.

 Seminars and Lectures

-Thu 10th April, 4.15pm (Classics Seminar) Roman Nile-ism: Authority and Geography in the Late Republic and Early Empire
+Thursday 10 April 2014, 4.15pm.
+Roman Nile-ism: Authority and Geography in the Late Republic and Early Empire (Classics Seminar).